 Step three: baseline and follow-up.
 If you're already on a GLP-1, getting a baseline liver assessment now — even if it's just ALT/AST plus an ultrasound — gives you and your doctor something to compare against in 6–12 months.
 The ESSENCE trial measured at 72 weeks.
 You won't see dramatic biopsy-grade changes at your next quarterly visit, but trending liver enzymes and imaging over a year can tell a directional story.

-None of this requires a new prescription or a change in your current GLP-1 regimen.
-It's just looking at what might already be happening.
+None of this means a new prescription or any change to your current GLP-1 regimen.
+You're just turning the lights on to see what might already be happening.

 Off-label reality in the US

-No GLP-1 has MASH or NAFLD listed as an approved indication.
-Wegovy is approved for chronic weight management and cardiovascular risk reduction.
+As of mid-2026, Wegovy is the only GLP-1 carrying a MASH indication — and even then, only for the specific non-cirrhotic, F2-F3 fibrosis population studied in ESSENCE.
+Wegovy is otherwise approved for chronic weight management and cardiovascular risk reduction.
 Ozempic is approved for type 2 diabetes.
 Zepbound is approved for chronic weight management and obstructive sleep apnea.
 Mounjaro is for type 2 diabetes.
-The liver data, no matter how strong, is not on any of these labels.
+For plain NAFLD without that MASH-with-fibrosis profile, the liver data is still off-label.

 That means:

-• If you already have a covered indication — obesity, type 2 diabetes — the liver benefit comes along for free.
+- If you already have a covered indication — obesity, type 2 diabetes — any liver benefit comes along for free.
 No separate PA, no additional justification needed.

-• If fatty liver is your only metabolic issue and your BMI is under 27, you currently have no on-label pathway to a GLP-1 in the US.
-Cash-pay is an option (Wegovy at ~$1,349/month list, Zepbound at $399–$549/month through LillyDirect), but that's a steep price for an off-label liver benefit.
+- If fatty liver is your only metabolic issue, your BMI is under 27, and you don't meet the MASH-with-fibrosis criteria, you currently have no straightforward on-label pathway to a GLP-1 in the US.
+Cash-pay is an option (Wegovy at ~$1,349/month list, Zepbound at $399–$549/month through LillyDirect), but that's a steep price.

 How GLP-1 liver benefits connect to the bigger picture